Gold Prices Up 16% for the Year

-Gold surprised many investors this year with gold’s prices up 16% outperforming several US stocks.
-Although so far this is a strong result for gold, the yellow metal is vulnerable to a price correction before gold pushes towards the 1400 mark.
+Gold surprised many investors this year with gold’s prices up 16% for the year, outperforming several US stocks.
+Although so far this is a strong result for gold, the yellow metal is vulnerable to a price correction before gold pushes toward the 1400 mark.

 Gold is vulnerable to Short Term Corrections